faizalrf/gcp/gcp_implementation.md

 Now the game_user can connect to the CLoudSQL instance from the static IP host, static IP is reqired and is configured under the networking part of the CloudSQL database.

-- `profile` table contains details about the player who have Xonotic game account
+- `player` table contains user profiles who have Xonotic game account
 - `game` table is the current ongoing games master data and the past games that have ended
 - `gameplayer` table contains the player list that have joined the game, current and past
 - `leaderboard` contains the details of all the games such as